schmidf/rp-lockbox/README.md

 ./install.sh
 ```

-Then start the lockbox SCPI command server (this stops the web server):
+Then start the lockbox SCPI command server and the web interface (this stops the default web server):
 ```
 systemctl start lockbox
+systemctl start lockbox-web-interface
 ```

 If you want to automatically start the SCPI server instead of the web server on system boot, execute